Amanchor Cave

-Amanchor Cave is located in the Etiti community of Edda, Afikpo South, in Enugu State of Nigeria.
+Amanchor Cave is located in the Etiti community of Edda, Afikpo South, in Ebonyi State of Nigeria.
 The cave is 4 km/2.5 miles in length.

 History

 According to Chief Boniface Agwuibe, the community head, said the cave was discovered by a hunter, Ofia Ugo (or Uko), who named it Ogba Amanchor.

 Passageways

 The Amanchor cave has a natural step-like entrance that is supported by a wooden ladder built by the community.
 The cave's entrance is 6 meters high.

 The cave features three tunnels, the second of which is known as the "window," leading to the cave's ground level.
 The cave floor may be seen from the "window."

 The cave's third entry is known as the "door."
 On the last Orie (one of the four market days in the Igbo cultural calendar) of the year, in December, an annual event known as Orie-Ogba is traditionally held in the cave.